docker/docs/engine/userguide/storagedriver/selectadriver.md

 ### Docker for Mac and Docker for Windows

-Docker for Mac and Docker for Windows only support `overlay2` `aufs`, or `overlay`.
-However, `overlay` is not recommended. `aufs` is the default in stable releases and `overlay2` is the default in Edge releases.
-In addition,
+Docker for Mac and Docker for Windows are intended for development, rather than production.
+Modifying the storage driver on these platforms is not supported.

 ## Supported backing filesystems